BirdeeHub/ode/README.md

 rust result/options and multiple returns

 Immutable will be lazy.
-Actors are parallelized.
+Actors are parallelized, and are given a world type defined by the Node instance that they can use in their init scope.

-// where node implements Node which defines message types and timeout value and other stuff mutable scopes can spawn an actor with pid = node @ function args...
+// where node is an instance of Node which defines message types and timeout value and other stuff mutable scopes can spawn an actor with pid = node @ function args...

 send is Message @> pid